One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 So we developed a new scoring methodology that, as previously mentioned, mirrored the philosophy of how we rated & ranked our people at mid-year & year-end performance appraisals.

-And instead of looking for “mistakes & errors” where points could be deducted, we concentrated on what the rep said & did, the accuracy of the information provided, what options were offered to prevent future problem occurrence or improve the customer’s next interaction with Citi/Customer Service/whatever, how we perceived the customers satisfaction with the call, the difficulty & complexity of the call itself (including handling a very irate customer), following standard operating procedures & all appropriate Regulations, etc..
+And instead of looking for “mistakes & errors”, you know, being on high alert for opportunities to deduct points…the “I gotcha!” moments, we instead concentrated on what the rep said & did…the accuracy of the information provided…what options were offered to prevent future problem occurrence or improve the customer’s next interaction with Citi/Customer Service/whatever…how we perceived the customers satisfaction with the call…the difficulty & complexity of the call itself (including handling a very irate customer)…following standard operating procedures & all appropriate Regulations, etc..

 It was a more “holistic approach” to rating the call.